Note: Hybrid capabilities are an Add-On for Virtual Events plans.

 3. Host: Select a team member to be your session host.

-4. Speakers: Enter the speaker details of who you want to join remotely, and you can also add an offline speaker to showcase it to your remote participants.
+4. Speakers: Map the added speakers or add a new speaker by entering the speaker details of who you want to join remotely, and you can also add an offline speaker to showcase it to your remote participants.

 5. Co-Host: Select a team member to be your session co-host.
 You can add up to 2 co-hosts for a session.

-6. Tags & Session description: Create tags for attendees to filter out their interests and enter session descriptions for participants to read about.
+6. Session Description & Tags : Create tags for attendees to filter out their interests and enter session descriptions for participants to read about.

 7. Session Venue: Enter the venue for the session.
 This will appear on the live stage along with the broadcaster's stream.

-9. Access Control: Enter the details of participants who should be blacklisted or whitelisted for a particular session.
+Access Tab: Enter the details of participants who should be blacklisted or whitelisted for a particular session.

 Step 4: Click on the Save button.